dougeby/IntuneDocs/intune/reports-ref-mobile-app-management.md

 ## MamCheckin

 The **MamCheckin** entity represents data gathered when a Mobile Application Management (MAM) app instance has checked in with the Intune Service.

+> [!Note]
-Note: When an app instance checks in multiple times a day, the data warehouse stores it as single check-in.
+> When an app instance checks in multiple times a day, the data warehouse stores it as single check-in.

 | Property | Description | Example |
 |---------|------------|--------|